basho/basho_docs/source/languages/en/riak/dev/using/commit-hooks.md

 - allow a write to occur with an unmodified object
 - modify the object
-- Fail the update and prevent any modifications
+- fail the update and prevent any modifications

 Post-commit hooks are notified after the fact and should not modify the riak_object.
 Updating riak_objects in post-commit hooks can cause nasty feedback loops which will wedge the hook into an infinite cycle unless the hook functions are carefully written to detect and short-circuit such cycles.